 The Presidents Cup is a unique golf event in that there is no purse or prize money; instead, each player, captain and captain’s assistant allocates an equal portion of the funds generated to charities of his choice.
-From 1994 to 2015, more than $38.4 million has been raised for charity from event proceeds.
-The Presidents Cup has impacted more than 450 charities in 15 countries worldwide and 35 states in the U.S.
+Since 1994, more than $49.1 million has been raised for charitable causes around the world.
+The Presidents Cup has impacted more than 450 charities in 16 countries worldwide and 35 states in the U.S.